 How to Make Map Roses

-1. First, you will need to cut out your map shaped petals.
-I used a template like the one shown for three different shaped petals, small, medium and large.
+Step 1: First, you must cut out your map-shaped petals.
+I used a template like this one for three different shaped petals, small, medium and large.

-2 Place your petal template on top of the map, draw around it and then cut out the petal shape.
-For each map rose you will need six small petals, six medium petals, and six large petals. .
+Step 2: Place your petal template on top of the map, draw around it and then cut out the petal shape.
+For each map rose, you will need six small petals, six medium petals, and six large petals.

-3. Cut your floristry wire to the length you would like your rose stem to be.
+Step 3: Cut your floristry wire to the length you want your rose stem to be.
 Then wrap this wire with the green floristry tape.

-3. Carry on with the remainder 4 small petals overlapping them slightly as you go round.
+3. Continue with the remaining four small petals overlapping them slightly as you go around.

-4. Next glue your medium-sized petals one by one to the outside of the small petals, again overlapping as you go round.
+4. Next, glue your medium-sized petals one by one to the outside of the small petals, overlapping as you go around.

 5. Repeat with the six remaining large petals.

-To finish your map roses you can stick a small green leaf cut from green paper to the stem.
-I also painted the edges of my rose petals with a small amount of red watercolour paint to add a bit more red to the maps.
+You can stick a small leaf cut from green paper to the stem to finish your map roses.
+I also painted the edges of my rose petals with a small amount of red watercolour to add more red to the maps.

 Several map roses together create a lovely decoration.
 You can display them individually in small bottles.
-They also look very impressive together in a bunch.
-A single map rose on its own makes a gorgeous gift topper, especially if you use maps of meaningful places.
+They also look imposing together in a bunch.
+A single map rose makes a gorgeous gift topper, especially if you use maps of meaningful places.

 Map Roses